rwxLife/alike/README.md

 2. Although AES-256 is used under the hood which is the most secure algorithm, the first entry point of the program requires a user-provided password.
 It is advised to use a strong password.
 This will get easier in the future as we have plans to release a password manager under the `rwxLife` project.

 3. While restoring, the same password should be used which was used for backing-up.
-Using a different password could lead to corruption of the backup data.
+Using a different password could lead to incorrect production of restored data.

 4. Each directory inside the the backed-up data contains a `.meta` file.
 This should not be tampered with.
 While tampering would not cause issues in the restoration of data, it could cause issues while taking subsequent/incremental backups.